 Lincolnshire and Nottinghamshire Air Ambulance Charitable Trust

-- Advising on the complex estate of the late John Herbert Strutt and the associated Trusts and Charities with regards, in particular, the proposed future development and/or sale of various properties within the residuary estate.
+- Continuing to advise The Estate of the late John Herbert Strutt on the complex estate and the associated trusts and charities with regards, in particular, to the proposed future development and/or sale of various properties within the residuary estate.

-- Advising the War Memorials Trust on on a wide range of matters, including the drafting of new governing documentation and advice regarding the relocation of its premises in London.
+- Advising War Memorials Trust on a wide range of matters including the drafting of new governing documentation and advice regarding the charity’s relocation of premises in London.

-- Providing a full service to the The Premier League Charitable Fund, with regards all commercial and charitable arrangements between the charity, its funding partners and specialist service providers.
+- Providing a full service to The Premier League Charitable Fund with regards all commercial and charitable arrangements between the charity, its funding partners and specialist service providers.